FazleRabbeBipul/FazleRabbeBipul/README.md

 ### Experiences

+#### **Software Engineer – BRAC IT**  *May 2025 – Present*
+1. Built and enhanced a ticketing system for BRAC clients, including:
+    - Absence-reliever logic with scheduling and retry handling
+    - Round-robin ticket forwarding for fair load balancing
+    - File-management module for secure document storage and retrieval
+3. Designed and developed **microservice-based backend modules** using **EDA** and **CQRS** patterns
+4. Implemented comprehensive unit and integration tests to ensure code quality and reliability
+5. Worked with Java, Spring Boot, PostgreSQL, Docker, Redis, and RabbitMQ to deliver scalable, production-ready systems

+#### **Software Engineer (Intern) – BRAC IT**  *Feb 2025 – May 2025*
+1. Built backend applications with Java, Spring Boot, and PostgreSQL
+2. Implemented authentication & RBAC using Keycloak, JWT, and OAuth2
+3. Developed monolithic and microservice-based Spring Cloud applications, including a DEMS, a Library Management System, and a Spring Boot Blog API, working with Redis, Kafka/RabbitMQ, and Docker

 #### **Trainee Engineer** – **B-JET (Bangladesh-Japan ICT Engineers' Training Program)**  *Jun 2024 - Dec 2024*
 1. **Champion**, B-JET 14th Batch Programming Contest